 Peter Worden 1569 to 1639, of Yarmouth (now Dennis), Mass.

 Peter Worden was an early settler of Yarmouth, Mass., in an area that later became East Dennis.
-He was from Clayton, Lancaster County, England, and was born there in 1569 (date on memorial stone).
+He was from Clayton, Lancaster County, England, and was born there in 1569 (date is from a memorial stone created by his descendants).
+Although his baptism record hasn’t been found, many genealogists believe he was the younger son of Robert and Isobel (Worthington) Worden.
+Douglas Richard states that in 1603-1605 Peter married Margaret (Grice) Wall, the daughter of Thomas and Alice (Holdworth) Grice and the widow of Anthony Wall.
 Peter is my 11th great-grandfather.

-Nancy Thacher Reid wrote that he probably came on the ship Little James in 1624 (this is according to family genealogist Leslie E. Worden).
+Nancy Thacher Reid wrote that he probably came on the ship Little James in 1624 (this is according to family genealogist Leslie E. Worden), but I should think if he was in New England that early there would be some traces of him in records.

 He was considered an elder when he "excepted to" by court in early 1639.
-He died that same year.
 Reid also wrote that the Worden family was already in Yarmouth when the official plantation began in 1638/39, as early as 1626.

 On 7 January 1638/9 land granted at "Mattacheeset, now called Yarmouth," to Mr. Anthony Thacher, Mr. Thomas Howes, Mr. John Crow, and John Coite.
 (Coite may have been from Marblehead but did not move to Plymouth Colony.)
 Crowe, Thacher, Howes, along with Marmaduke Mathews, Philip Tabor, William Palmer, Samuel Rider, William Lumpkin and Thomas Hatch were named freemen of Yarmouth.
 It was noted that "Old Worden (dead)", Burnell, Wright and Wat Deville were "Psons there excepted against," probably meaning they were not eligible to be freemen and shows that some form of settlement had already been in existence.

-The Cape Cod Genealogical Society Bulletin, Spring 2002, published a letter from Peter R. Worden of Lancashire, England.
-Peter died in February 1639 and would almost certainly have been buried on the 12 acre plot on which he and his family were possibly squatting before Yarmouth officially became a settlement, at the West Field (a piece of land already cleared by Indians) at Yarmouth Port, in the area of the present "disused" Railroad Station.
+A letter from Peter R. Worden of Lancashire, England stated Peter died in February 1639 and would almost certainly have been buried on the 12 acre plot on which he and his family were possibly squatting before Yarmouth officially became a settlement.
+It was at the West Field, a piece of land already cleared by Indians, at Yarmouth Port, in the area of the present "disused" Railroad Station.
 There is a tradition that the Worden family came down from Lynn, Mass., but the letter writer believes this is a myth.
 Peter’s mother was Isabel Worthington of Blainscough Hall, a gentry home, between Standish and Chorley.
 Peter likely knew Miles Standish and that is how he came to New England as no other motivation for emigration seems to exist.
 Writer would guess they lodged first at Duxbury then went to Yarmouth.
 After his father's death, Peter the younger got married and their first child arrived around 1640.
+It is unclear from what sources the writer gathered this information.
+[Cape Cod Genealogical Society Bulletin, Spring 2002]

-Swift wrote that when he died in 1639, he was probably the first white settler to die at Yarmouth.
+Charles Swift wrote that when Peter died in 1639, he was probably the first white settler to die at Yarmouth.

 The last will and testament of Peter Werden, of Yarmouth, Ye elder deceased proved at ye General Court held at Plymouth, the 5th day of March, in ye 13th year of ye reign of our sovereign Lord Charles I, King of England, etc., 1638, by ye oathes of Mr. Nicholas Sympkins, Hugh Tillie, & Giles Hopkins - as followeth.